subuser-security/subuser/serializations/registry/repository-states-dot-json-file-format.rst

 Properties
 ----------

  * ``git-commit-hash``: The hash of the currently checked out commit of the subuser repository.
 Specifically, this is the output of ``git show-ref -s HEAD`` when run within the given repository's git repository.
+If the repository is not managed by git, this attribute may be set to ``nil``.

   Ex::